Search the Library Catalog

 Once you’ve found a book you want, make sure to write down the book’s availability and call number.

-Here at CUE Library we have book collections on the main floor, mezzanine and second floor.
-The book’s availability status in the library catalog that will indicate which collection your book belongs to.
+Here at CUE Library, we have book home locations on the main floor, mezzanine and second floor.
+The book’s availability status in the library catalogue that will indicate which collection your book belongs to.

 - Curriculum – Main Floor